dyvasey/gdtchron/README.md

 ```
 docker stop aspect-docker
 ```
+Note that the `--rm` flag in `docker run` means that the environment (including all files saved in it) will be removed once stopped (including if the session running the environment is ended).
+You can make it possible to restart the environment by omitting this flag, but this means that you will have to remove the environment manually when you are done with it.

+To replicate the ASPECT uplift model and its results, run in order `run_aspect_model.ipynb`, `process_model.ipynb`, and `figures_model.ipynb`.
+The outputs of these are currently saved in the notebooks and viewable in the documentation.

 ## Contributing to GDTchron
-GDTchron is designed to be a community-driven, open-soure Python package.
+GDTchron is designed to be a community-driven, open-source Python package.
 If you have code you would like to contribute, please see the [contributing guidelines](CONTRIBUTING.md).